threeplanetssoftware/apple_cloud_notes_parser/README.md

 7. ... displaying tables as actual tables and ripping the embedded images from the backup and putting them into a folder with the other output files for review
 8. ... identifying the CloudKit participants involved in any shared items.
 9. ... producing well-structured JSON for automated backups
+10. ... actually run tests against its output after 5 years of YOLO.

 ## Usage